SoftwareHeritage/swh-docs/docs/faq/index.rst

 I am skilled in one specific technology, can I find tickets requiring that skill?
 ---------------------------------------------------------------------------------

 Unfortunately, not at the moment.
-But you can look at the `Internship list
-<interships>`_ to look for something matching
-this skill, and this may allow you to find topics to search for in the `bug tracking system`_.
+But you can look at the `internships`_ list to look for something matching this skill, and this may allow you to find topics to search for in the `bug tracking system`_.